IBM/ibm-spectrum-symphony-operator/README.md

     productversion: "7.3.0.0"                                   # Annotation for metric system, changed if custome entitlement is set
     productmetric: "VIRTUAL_PROCESSOR_CORE"                     # Annotation for metric system, changed if custome entitlement is set
     productchargedcontainers: ""                                # Annotation for metric system, changed if custome entitlement is set
+    cacheImages: false                                          # Creates local ImageStrems to use for management and compute pods
     storage:
       pvcName: ""                                               # Use custom volume claim name, if empty creates one
       pvcSize: "1Gi"                                            # Size of volume claim to create